-Aluminum earns the recognition as the top choice of material in manufacturing aircraft structure and airframe with its lightweight properties.
+Aluminum is famous as the top material choice in manufacturing aircraft structures and airframes with its lightweight properties.

-High strength and lightweight materials are critical in aircraft and aerospace construction, so the discovery of aluminum alloys is one of the primary reasons for the boom of the aircraft industry and development of aviation.
+High-strength and lightweight materials are critical in aircraft and aerospace construction.
+Hence, the discovery of aluminum alloys is one of the primary reasons for the aircraft industry boom and aviation development.

-With the discovery of these new metals, and the properties found in their elements, new strategies and machining operations have been created to use these materials for new applications, and of course, to improve existing ones.
+With the discovery of these new metals and the properties found in their elements, new strategies and machining operations are helpful to these materials for new applications and to improve existing ones.

 Aluminum, generally speaking, is already helpful in multiple applications despite its expensive cost.
 What explains the sudden boom of these superalloys is that they possess such powerful properties.
 Aluminum alloys can withstand extremely high levels of temperature and various external stressors.

 Aluminum is the most abundant metal in Earth’s crust after silicon and oxygen.
 This aircraft quality steel has a silvery-white appearance and contains a lot of valuable mechanical properties.
 It possesses 60% of the electrical conductivity of copper, with much lower density, making it a lightweight material perfect for aircraft and aerospace construction.

 Pure aluminum is soft and pliable but can improve its strength.
 It undergoes alloying processes with elements like magnesium, copper, and silicon.
 Such alloys possess better corrosion-resisting properties, with a protective oxide coating through anodization.